couchbaselabs/CapellaDataStudioBuilds/my-website/docs/Synthetic-Data/setup.md

 # Setup

-Baiscally, only a couple of things are needed to start using the **Synthetic Data Generator**
+Basically, only a couple of things are needed to start using the **Synthetic Data Generator**

 - Local Store
 - Data Tools Plugin